 These low key activities help to aid in recovery and still let your body get the rest it needs from the more high intensity running workouts.

-10. Compression Garments
+10. Compression Gear

 Compression tights or compression socks are designed promote blood flow to the muscles, improving the delivery of oxygen and nutrients while aiding in the removal of metabolic waste products.
 This increased circulation can accelerate the muscle repair process.